São Paulo FC: The 1980s: Tricolor decade

-1990–1995: The Telê Santana Era, CONMEBOL and Intercontinental cups
+1990–1995: The Telê Era: Libertadores and Intercontinental Cups

-In 1990, after a poor start to the campaign in Championship Paulista, Telê Santana was hired as the club's coach, and São Paulo went on to finish runners-up in the Brazilian Championship.
+In 1990, after a poor start to the campaign in the Paulista, Telê Santana was hired as the club's coach, and São Paulo went on to finish runners-up in the Brazilian Championship.
 In 1991, Santana won his first title after winning the Paulista championship.

 In 1991, São Paulo won the Brazilian championship after beating Carlos Alberto Parreira's Bragantino, and the club began a period of consistent achievement both nationally and internationally.
 The following year they reached the Copa Libertadores final, where they faced Newell's Old Boys of Argentina.
 São Paulo lost the first leg 1–0, but reversed the scoreline in the second leg in Brazil, and then won the competition in the penalty shoot-out to take the title for the first time.

 In the same year, in Tokyo the club won its first Intercontinental Cup, beating Johan Cruyff's Barcelona 2–1.
 After returning to Brazil, the club beat Palmeiras 2–1 to win its 18th state championship title.

 In 1993, São Paulo retained the Copa Libertadores, beating Universidad Católica of Chile in the finals 5–3 on aggregate, including a 5–1 first leg win.
 After the competition, influential midfielder Raí left the club.
 The Copa Libertadores win allowed the club to play the Recopa Sudamericana that year, beating 1992 Supercopa Libertadores winners and fellow Brazilian side Cruzeiro.
 The club also won the 1993 Supercopa Libertadores, beating Flamengo on penalties in the final.
 The Supercopa Libertadores title meant the club has completed an unprecedented CONMEBOL treble (Copa Libertadores, Recopa Sudamericana, Supercopa Libertadores).

 São Paulo was able to defend its Intercontinental Cup title again, beating Fabio Capello's Milan 3–2.
 Müller scored the winning goal in the 86th minute of the match, from an assist by Toninho Cerezo.
 This meant the club had completed a quadruple.

 In 1994, the club reached the Copa Libertadores finals for the third year in a row, and faced Argentina's Vélez Sársfield.
 On this occasion they lost on penalties to the Argentine side at the Morumbi stadium.
-But by the end of this year, São Paulo won the Copa CONMEBOL, defeating Peñarol of Uruguay in the final.
+But by the end of this year, São Paulo won the Copa CONMEBOL, defeating Peñarol of Uruguay in the finals 6-4 on aggregate with a team known as "Expressinho", a team formed of youth and reserve players led by Muricy Ramalho.